TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 In all of these examples, the AI is not just *helping* a human do work, it is actually doing work *for* the human, autonomously.
 In years past, this would have seemed impossible because of the highly unstructured and unpredictable nature of the work.
 But with modern language models provided in an "agentic" package, humans can now truly delegate these tasks, including much of the "thinking" involved, to AI.

 ## Velocity Pressure
-With so much now delegable to AI, the maximum output of a human worker seems to be multiple times greater than it was in the past.
+With so much now delegable to AI, the maximum output of a human professional seems to be multiple times greater than it was in the past.
 That is an amazing thing.

 I'm sure you have already seen it: endless examples of "look what I made with Claude," or "check out the amazing app Codex built for me," or "I put this PowerPoint deck together using Cowork."
 The *velocity* of content creation is through the roof right now.
 Content platforms are seeing levels of output unlike anything before, with [GitHub seeing 30x more activity](https://www.mindstudio.ai/blog/github-30x-repos-infrastructure-signals-proactive-agents) as one striking example.